-More than 3 million people in the United States have glaucoma.
-The National Eye Institute projects this number will reach 4.2 million by 2030, a 58% increase.
+More than 3 million people in the United States have glaucoma1.
+The National Eye Institute projects this number will reach 4.2 million by 2030, a 58% increase.2

-Approximately 120,000 Americans have gone blind from glaucoma, accounting for 9-12% of all cases of blindness.
-January has been named National Glaucoma Awareness Month as an important time to spread knowledge of the sight-stealing disease.
+Approximately 120,000 Americans have gone blind from glaucoma, accounting for 9-12% of all cases of blindness.5 January has been named National Glaucoma Awareness Month as an important time to spread knowledge of the sight-stealing disease.
 Vision loss due to glaucoma typically starts in the periphery and it is often not noticed until it is more advanced vision loss.
 Once vision is lost, it cannot be restored.

 What is Glaucoma?

 Glaucoma is a group of eye diseases that progress gradually, stealing sight, without showing symptoms.
 The word ‘glaucoma’ is actually an umbrella term for a group of eye diseases that damage the delicate fibers that run from your eye to your optic nerve, which is the nerve that carries information about the images your eye sees to your brain.
 Damage is often the result of high fluid pressure inside the eye.
 Glaucoma can affect people of all ages but is most prevalent in middle-aged adults and the elderly.
 While there is no cure, surgery or medication can slow its effects and help to prevent further vision loss.

 There are two main types of glaucoma: primary open-angle glaucoma (POAG), and angle-closure glaucoma.
 These are often accompanied by an increase of intraocular pressure (IOP) or pressure inside the eye.
 Sometimes, optic nerve damage even with a normal IOP, this is called “normal tension” glaucoma.
 Secondary glaucoma refers to any case in which another disease causes or contributes to increased eye pressure, resulting in optic nerve damage and vision loss.